Africana sheep

-Africana is a breed of domesticated sheep (also known as Pelona, Camuro or Camura, Red African, Rojo Africana, Colombian Wooless, West African) found in Colombia and Venezuela.
+The Africana is a breed of domesticated sheep (also known as Pelona, Camuro or Camura, Red African, Rojo Africana, Colombian Wooless, West African) found in Colombia and Venezuela.
 This breed is polled (hornless) and is about the same size as the Pelibüey.
-The Africana is raised for their meat and is classified as a hair breed.
+The Africana is raised for its meat and is classified as a hair breed.

 Characteristics

 The Africana is often some shade of tan to brown.